 - Payscale is another popular salary research tool that has a free estimate.
-Enter your zip code and position, and it’ll give you an estimate of what someone in that role makes.
+Enter your zip code and position, and it’ll estimate what someone in that role makes.

-- Salary.com is a good resource for finding salary information and other details about employers.
+- Salary.com is a good resource for finding salary information and other employer details.
 Enter your zip code and position, and then select from four different options: “National Average,” “Local Average,” or “Industry Specific.”

 - TheLadders is a unique site that provides salary information for $100K+ jobs.

-- The U.S. Bureau of Labor Statistics offers regional data on average annual wages by industry as well at both state levels and metropolitan statistical areas (MSAs).
+- The U.S. Bureau of Labor Statistics offers regional data on average annual wages by industry at both state levels and metropolitan statistical areas (MSAs).